lzptr/VS_Code_ROS/README.md

     build, debug and other run tasks that are common on a package level.
     You can then add each ROS package folder to your workspace (each with it's individual configurations) and VS Code will find all your launch.json and task.json files.
-    When you search for a launch or a build configuration, VS Code will add the name of the ROS package folder to your label as a suffix, so you can find the configuration based on the package name.
+    When you search for a launch or a build configuration, VS Code will also add the name of the ROS package folder to your label as a suffix, so you can find the configuration based on the package name.
     I personally like this approach more, because of the nice clean separation of build and debugging tasks between my packages and because this essentially make every ROS package self contained.
-    If I want to focus on a single package, I only have to start a new VS Code window and add the package to my workspace and I can start building, debugging and coding without any noise from different folders.

 But first let's try the first approach and build/debug a package from a centralized configuration, since it is easier to start with.